 Which Photoshop Version is Right for You?

-If you’re just getting started with photography and need an image editing software, then Lightroom is the place to begin.
-You can add Photoshop to the mix in the case that you need more advanced editing to bring your post-processing creativity to the next level.
+If you’re just getting started with photography and need image editing software, then Lightroom is the place to begin.
+You can add Photoshop to the mix if you need more advanced editing to bring your post-processing creativity to the next level.

 Image editing example